daniel-isidro/master_kschool/master_class_35.md

 Observation 1: behavior days -60 and -30, analyzed purchases between days -30 and -15

 Observation 2: beahavior days -67 and -37, analyze purchases between days -37 and -22

+#### Evaluating the model

+High accuracy does not mean the model is good, as data can be imbalaced

+High precision does not mean that the model is financially viable

+High recall added to high precision means the model is financially viable